gvwilson/thirdbit/src/fiction/iffy/index.md

 "I doubt that would have much impact,"
 Doctor Johel said briskly.
 "No,
-you're going to plant a back door in the machines' neural network to make them more amenable to persuasion.
+you're going to take advantage of a back door in the machines' neural network that should make them more amenable to persuasion.
 According to our simulations,
 it's the best chance we have to take back control of our planet."